luapower/luapower.github.io/problem-solution.md

 On this page I will try to make the case for luapower based on its main characteristics.

+## LOW-TECH

+Being easy to use is one of the main goals of luapower.
+This means leveraging technologies that we already know and use instead of creating new ones.
+It means providing the lowest-tech method of acheiving any task, and providing a more powerful way only as an alternative:

+  * choosing modules: online list (searchable, sortable), offline manifest files
+  * downloading modules: http download or git
+  * installing: download & unzip or [command line][luapower-git]
+  * documentation: online browsing or offline grepping
+  * building: shell scripts that are simple and known to get binaries on a prescribed environment

 ## PORTABLE

 The work tree can be moved around from system to system, and even between different platforms, and just work.